hangyabalazs/CellBase/README.md

 Road, Cold Spring Harbor, New York 11724, United States) in the laboratories of Drs Zachary F. Mainen and Adam Kepecs.
 Core programing was performed by Adam Kepecs.
-Additional development was carried out by Zachary F Mainen, Ranade Sachin, Balazs Hangya among other members of the Kepecs lab.
+Additional development was carried out by Zachary F Mainen, Sachin P Ranade, Balazs Hangya among other members of the Kepecs lab.
 The documentation was written by Balazs Hangya.

 The purpose of CellBase is to provide a Matlab (Mathworks Inc.) based